-Of the assemblages on display, among the most iconic will be Saint Laurent’s seminal Le Smoking (1966) – his series of sophisticated suits that were tailored for women.
+Of all the assemblages on display, among the most iconic is Saint Laurent’s seminal Le Smoking (1966) – his series of sophisticated suits that were tailored for women.
 Popularised by powerful ladies like Nan Kempner, Betty Catroux and Bianca Jagger; Le Smoking is still an empowering essential for any woman’s wardrobe 50 years on – as showcased by Susan Sarandon’s sporting of a YSL tuxedo at the 2016 Cannes Film Festival.

 Another of Saint Laurent’s irrefutable influences over fashion was his merging of art and clothing; taking inspiration from the likes of Van Gogh and Georges Braque and projecting them onto the catwalk.
 However, the most enduring of Saint Laurent’s artist inspired collaborations is his Mondrian Collection from 1965.
 The series of six cocktail dresses (an obvious homage to Piet Mondrian) underlined the modernist spirit of an entire generation with their defined black lines and blocks of primary colour; the most quintessential of which will be displayed in Paris.